 Gravity Forms now supports multi-page forms, which can be set up by adding a page break field to your form.
 This comes bundled with a progress indicator, either as a percentage progress bar, or as steps.
 For longer forms, this can provide feedback to users so they know where they are in the form process.

 The plugin also allows you to set up payments, so that forms can be used to sell products on your site.
-It is far from a complete e-commerce solution for WordPress, but it allows you to have different prices based on user selections in the form, and has add-ons which allow you to integrate with Stripe or Paypal.
+It is far from a complete e-commerce solution for WordPress, but it allows you to have different prices based on user selections in the form, and has add-ons that allow you to integrate with Stripe or Paypal.

 Speaking of add-ons, Gravity Forms features a three-tiered pricing structure, each with a yearly license.
 The most basic package comes with a few simple add-ons allowing for integration with Aweber, Campaign Monitor, or Mailchimp newsletters.
 But the most expensive license comes bundled with a suite of add-ons for getting more out of forms.
-You can use Gravity Forms to create quizzes, polls or surveys.
-Another add-on lets you collect online signatures in your forms.
-On the e-commerce front, apart from payment gateways like Stripe, Paypal and Authorize.net, you can also offer coupons that can be used in your forms, or integrate directly with Freshbooks whenever a payment is made.
+You can use Gravity Forms to create quizzes, polls, or surveys.
+Another add-on lets you collect online signatures on your forms.
+On the e-commerce front, apart from payment gateways like Stripe, Paypal, and Authorize.net, you can also offer coupons that can be used in your forms, or integrate directly with Freshbooks whenever a payment is made.
 Gravity Forms also integrates with third-party API’s like Twilio and Zapier, so that you can hook up form submissions to just about any service you can imagine.
 For the most advanced users out there, these add-ons may be essential, and the developer license might just be worth it.

 So if you’re wondering whether or not Gravity Forms is advanced, the answer is yes.
 Its team continues to add new features all the time, and it is a premium plugin for a reason.